 The zero emission bus purchase requirement is currently on hold.
-Staff is currently undergoing a technical assessment and is planning amendments to the transit fleet rule.
+Staff is conducting a technical assessment and is planning amendments to the transit fleet rule.
 These amendments would further reduce criteria pollutant and greenhouse gas emissions from transit fleet vehicles while continuing to foster zero emission technologies.

 The commercialization and widespread adoption of zero and advanced clean emission technologies in the heavy-duty vehicle sector is critical for meeting California's air quality and greenhouse gas emissions reduction goals and transit agencies play an important role in this strategy.

 If you wish to receive notices regarding Advanced Clean Transit, please sign-up for the listserve.

 - This website will be used for all upcoming regulation amendments and notices that apply to transit fleets.
 It has been reorganized to include all past information about Transit Fleet vehicle requirements including zero emission buses.
 We have also combined three listserves for transit fleet vehicles, urban buses and zero emission buses into a single listserve "bus-act".

 - Online Annual Reporting is now available for agencies subject to the Fleet Rule for Transit Agencies.
 An annual report of a transit agency’s urban buses and transit fleet vehicles as of January 1, 2014 is due to ARB no later than January 31, 2014.